Ezerwald/EndlessDriverProject/README.md

 ## [0.0.1] - 2024-09-25
 ### Changed
-- Using Rigidbody instead of NiceCar in HoveMotor.cs
+- Using Rigidbody instead of NiceCar in HoverMotor.cs

 ### Fixed
 - Fixed problem with game crashing after tree collision.
 Removed Utils.ForceCrash(ForcedCrashCategory.Abort) from CarTag.cs and TriggerExit.cs;